 - Ask the class to name things that can be recycled.
 Write their responses on the board.
 Possible answers could include aluminum cans, glass bottles, paper, etc. Ask students to discuss the benefits of recycling. - 2.
 Explain that the water we use can be recycled too.
-Discuss the water cycle with the class to emphasis that there are no new sources of water - just the same water made available in different forms (i.e., snow, rain) in different places (i.e., oceans, rivers, clouds).
+Discuss the water cycle with the class to emphasis that there are no new sources of water just the same water made available in different forms (i.e., snow, rain) in different places (i.e., oceans, rivers, clouds).
 Diagrams and discussions of the water cycle can be found on the Internet at usgs.gov/special-topic/water-science-school. - 3.
 Then discuss with the class how the water we get from our tap can be used more than once before it drains into the ocean and becomes part of the water cycle again.
-Water that we use more than once is called recycled water - 4.
-Provide students with a brief overview of how water is recycled, emphasizing the following steps of the process and uses of recycled water at each step.
+Water that we use more than once is called recycled water.